scikit-image/scikit-image/doc/source/skips/0-governance.rst

   ``35-currying-all-functions.rst``.
 You should then fill in each section with appropriate links to prior discussions.
 Finally, you should submit the added file as a pull request (see the :ref:`contributing guide <howto_contribute>`).
+- The SKIP pull request may be merged as “Accepted” before implementation, or the implementation may happen on the same PR.
+Upon implementation, the SKIP status should be updated to “Final”.

 A list of all existing SKIPs is available :ref:`here <skip_list>`.